 When the values are at zero the Mod source windows are black.
-As the values move away from zero the windows will be filled with the color that represents their Mod source group [p.154].
+As the values move away from zero the windows gain the color of their Mod source group [p.158].
+SC means a SideChain [p.156] can be added; if one exists, its name and level appear.
+Click one of those fields to change its setting.